-What's more, we work together to show you how to customise, update and maintain your website.
+What's more, because we work together, we show you how to customise, update and maintain your website.

 We don't want you to loose out to have an online presence just because you can't justify the cost of a custom web design.

 We use your chosen premium WordPress themes that are really attractive to impress your clients.
 By the end of the 'go live' day, your business will have an online presence!

 » Please note that this option is only suitable if you are looking to have a simple, off the shelf brochure website.
 Please see our custom web design options...

 There are many DIY website builders (Wix, Weebly..) on the market and they seem to offer cheap options.
 However, there are lots of catches you need to consider.
 Here are some:

 Most of the website builders claim to have some ‘free’ option.
 Sounds perfect, right?

 That’s what I thought too initially.
 However, it’s also a little too good to be true.
 Here are the main problems.